Malay-Thakkar/Ethereum-Voting-Dapp/README.md

 (Fig.7.2 Implementation)

-In this login page we are login through email address and password.
+In this login page, we are login through email address and password.
-If we login through admin credential then we go on admin section and if we login through user credential then we redirect on user section.
+If we log in through the admin credential then we go on the admin section and if we login through the user credential then we redirect to the user section.
 Phase 1

 Admin manual